tonyaldon/inside-emacs-tooling/README.md

 and the generating part is done in [ie-story-generate.el](./ie-story/ie-story-generate.el).

-Note that the generating part of `.kdenlive` files is not already done.

 ## Formated story

 The stories of Inside Emacs videos are written following